vicentinileonardo/dating-app/README.md

 Project name: Light-a-Match

+The project was carried out by a team of 5 people, following a **SCRUM** approach.

 Final mark: **29/30**

-Note: the original repository was wrongly deleted by a collaborator.
-This repo has been created from a local copy
+**Note**: the original repository was wrongly deleted by a collaborator.
+This repo has been created from a local copy.
+Unfortunately the entire commits history has been lost.

-Note: the majority of this project is written in Italian languge
+**Note**: the majority of this project is written in Italian languge.

-The project was carried out by a team of 5 people, following a **SCRUM** approach

 ## Product Backlog